FourBoiga/engineering-portfolio/16bit-cpu/README.md

 ## 16-bit Custom CPU Project

 ### Overview
-This project showcases a 16-bit CPU designed from scratch in Logisim, complete with a custom instruction set architecture (ISA), a multi-bit ALU with shifters, ROM/RAM memory, and a small pixel display system.
-The CPU can execute arithmetic, logic, shift, load/store, and screen operations, and demonstrates how a hardware engineer can design, simulate, and debug a fully functional CPU with memory-mapped output.
+This project showcases a 16-bit CPU designed from scratch in Logisim.
+The CPU has a fully custom Instruction Set Architecture (ISA) built for a 32 bit long instruction.
+Allowing for complex programs, stretching from simple addition, to playing tetris.
+Additionally, a complementary custom python assembler was created in order to allow for quick and more readable programing of the CPU.
+Surrounding the CPU, ram is present, in order to increase the CPU's efficiency, allowing it to focus on computing difficult arithmetic.

 ---

 ### Design Goals
 - Create a fully functional CPU capable of executing a simple program.
 - Implement a custom ISA including ADD, SUB, AND, OR, XOR, PASS/MOV, SHL, SHR, LOAD, STORE, JMP, JZ, and JN instructions.
-- Design an ALU that scales from 1-bit slices to a full 16-bit unit with shifters.
 - Implement a small pixel display system driven by memory-mapped registers, showcasing real-time CPU output.
 - Ensure modularity and clarity in design so the CPU can be easily extended or modified.

+---

+### Currecnt Architecture (Current Version -V2)
+- Is able to hold 32 unique 16bit values through its 32 registers.
+- 32 bit instruction bit width to allow for a larger immediate.
+- Ram address is controled via the ALU's output; the ram's data input is sent through register 2 (R2).
+- Part of the ram also handles holding the screens current frame data, acting as a framebuffer.
+-

 ---